 Other notable programs include the Steer Clear program, which provides discounts to drivers under 25 who complete a State Farm driving course and have not had accidents in the past three years.

 Customer service is also quite good with State Farm.
 We found that State Farm had fewer than the median number of complaints for an insurance company of its size.
-The provider also has an A+ rating on the BBB.

 Unfortunately, although we are generally quite impressed with State Farm’s plans, we weren’t happy with the lack of an accident forgiveness program, which is a fairly standard feature.